cnio-bu/beyondcell/tutorial/visualization/README.md

 ## Visualize BCS distribution
-`bcHistogram` can help us analyse the differences in the distribution of the BCS for specific signatures.
+`bcHistogram` can help us analyze the differences in the distribution of the BCS for specific signatures.

 ```r